10 Ways You Might Be Mom-Shaming

 Pushing Your Values and Choices on Her.

 Maybe you and your partner have agreed to only feed your children organic snacks.
-Or maybe you’re trying to raise your little one in a gender neutral way.
+Perhaps you’re trying to raise your little one in a gender neutral way.
+Or maybe it's something as simple as pacifier use - You swear by pacifiers for infants or, on the flipside, have strong feelings against using them.
 Whatever choices you’ve made when it comes to parenting, those choices are unique to you.
 You may believe whole-heartedly that your choices are the best for your baby, but it’s not your job to encourage other moms to do the same.
 Each mom is doing her best to raise her children according to her values and her preferences – just like you.
 So keep snacking on organic crackers, but don’t bring it up at your next play date.

 Portraying the Perfect Life on Instagram (or Other Social Media).